 A controller has been developed in which a frequency-support controller determines the system power output based around a steady-state power demand modified by frequency droops, and taking account of the turbine speed to prevent undesired operating speeds.
 The modified power demand is sent to the grid-side converter, with the machine side converter, controlled using a vector current controller with field-oriented control, regulating the DC-link voltage.
 A governor based around a proportional-integral-derivative controller with power feedforward regulates the turbine speed.
+A Model Predictive Controller is also designed as a possible replacement of the proportional-integral-derivative controller to achieve a faster and smoother turbine speed regulation.

-A virtual synchronous machine is also implemented for the grid-side converter control, and is shown to be capable of emulating the generator inertia, as well as increased inertias, with improved damping characteristics.
+Finally, a virtual synchronous machine is implemented for the grid-side converter control, and is shown to be capable of emulating the generator inertia, as well as increased inertias, with improved damping characteristics.